 ;; For parallel vectors a x b results in the zero vector

-;; If either a or b is the zero vector, a × b is also the zero vector
+;; If either a or b are zero vector, a x b is also zero vector